 She was recognized as “a visionary servant leader” who “influenced and inspired thousands of students, faculty, staff, alumni and colleagues through her respect for the history of the profession, her institutional and professional association leadership and her life of service to others.”

 The honoree is a founder of the Great Plains Interactive Distance Education Alliance, a multi-institutional group sponsoring undergraduate and graduate academic programs.
 She has served as national president of Omicron Nu Honor Society (now Kappa Omicron Nu Honor Society), co-founded the Undergraduate Research Community for the Human Sciences, and helped establish a human sciences program at the National University of Asuncion in Paraguay.

 In 2009, she received the Public Service Award from the Association of Public and Land Grant Universities Board on Human Sciences.

 Under her leadership, the College of Human Ecology built a $5-million expansion to Justin Hall, paid for with private funds; incorporated the Department of Kinesiology into the college; created the Physical Activity and Nutrition Clinical Research Consortium located in the Lafene Student Health Center; secured a human ecology research building in K-State's research park; expanded college offerings to both the Salina and Olathe campuses; saw annual research funding grow to more than $20 million; and increased enrollment to a record more than 3,000 students.

 The award was presented during the Pacesetter Dinner during the AASFCS 105th annual conference.

-This entry was posted on Tuesday, July 1st, 2014 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.
+This article was posted on Tuesday, July 1, 2014 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.